 In addition to the public pension scheme, the early retirement scheme is important.
 It allows retirement at the age of 60 and offers a benefit until the statutory pension age of 65.
 The scheme is voluntary and contribution-based, but it is highly subsidized.
 The scheme was introduced in 1979 as a labor market initiative to cope with youth unemployment, but has since become an integral part of the welfare package.

-While the labor force participation is generally high in Denmark, even for citizens aged 50 to 55, it is low for those aged 60 to 65, which reflects the effects of the early-retirement scheme.
-The scheme is much debated and politically controversial.
-The scheme has been reformed a number of times and now includes incentives to delay retirement until age 62.
-The most recent reform will result in an increase in the earlier retirement age, and a reduction in the early retirement period from five to three years.
+The scheme has been much debated since its introduction and reformed a number of times.
+Among others, incentives have been introduced to delay retirement until age 62.
+The most recent reform will result in an increase in the earliest retirement age (and eventually tie it to life-expectancy) and a reduction in the early retirement period from five to three years.

+While labor force participation is generally high in Denmark, even for citizens aged 50 to 55, it is low for those aged 60 to 65, which in part can be explained by the early-retirement scheme.
 The problems of an aging population are also affecting Denmark.

 The financial consequences of increasing longevity are large, and have been at the core of policy debates for some years.
 A so-called welfare reform was approved with broad parliamentary support in 2006.
-This scheme increases the statutory age for early retirement by two years over the period 2019-2023, and the statutory pension age by two years over the period 2024-2027.
-After these transitions periods, the statutory ages are linked to longevity via an indexation mechanism targeting an average retirement period of 19.5 years.
+This scheme increases the statutory age for early retirement by two years over the period from 2019 to 2023, and the statutory pension age by two years over the period from 2024 to 2027.
+After these transitions periods, the statutory ages are linked to longevity via an indexation mechanism targeting an average retirement period of 14.5 years plus a possible three years on early retirement.
 This reform is a significant response to the challenge of Denmark's aging population, and in combination with other recent reforms, will ensure the sustainability of its public finances.